houseofxyz/blobexec/README.md

 # blobexec

-`blocexec` allows you to quickly debug shellcode extracted during malware analysis, or during shellcode development.
+`blobexec` allows you to quickly debug shellcode extracted during malware analysis, or during shellcode development.
 It simply allocates memory and copies the shellcode into the allocated memory waiting for a debugger attach and breakpoint setup before triggering shellcode's execution in a new thread.

 ## Usage